 - Wild Card LifeSmarts teams are invited to compete at the National LifeSmarts Championship through a rigorous, project-based selection process.

 - TeamSmarts allows teams to compete for cash prizes each month, September through February.
 This web-based team competition is a great team practice tool.

 - Partnering with student leadership organizations strengthens LifeSmarts and complements these organizations’ projects, judging events, competitive events, and activities.

 Community Service and Scholarship Opportunities

-- OTC Medicine Safety Mentoring project: The project promotes safe medicine storage, safe use of OTC medicine, and understanding the Drug Facts label.
+- OTC Medicine Safety Infographic Contest: The project promotes safe medicine storage, safe use of OTC medicine, and understanding the Drug Facts label.
 High school students demonstrate leadership by teaching younger students about medicine safety.
 The lesson is easy to adapt to classroom, club, and community settings.